ardneh/node-mdb-conduit/README.md

   ```sh
   npm install -g node-gyp mocha
   ```
-* Build and test the module:
+* Build and test the module.
+The build will take ~15 minutes on a slower box.
   ```sh
   npm install && npm test
   ```